 Products are anything that can be provided to the market, used and consumed by people, and of course can satisfy people's needs, including tangible goods, intangible services, organizations, ideas or a combination of these.
 Project management is the business activity of the enterprise's living organization in the product life cycle, such as product plan, development, marketing, sales and support to manage the business activities.
 The product manager is mainly responsible for market research, user research and defining the products in accordance with the users' needs.
 They also consider the product's business model, operation and promotion approach.

 3. Project Manager Vs. Product Manager - Differences

-However, the product manager doesn't require technology knowledge but needs to be knowledgeable in the field.
-Nowadays in the recruitmentrequirements for product manager in IT industry, the employees should have relevant work experience, informative in the Internet products, proficient in product design process (function analysis, user role analysis, prototyping, interface development, user testing, etc), with the excellent ability to express, write documentations and skills in using prototype design tools, including Axure, Mockplus, Justinmind or Balsamiq.
+However, the product manager doesn't require technical knowledge but needs to be knowledgeable in the field.
+Nowadays in the recruitment requirements for a product manager in IT industry, the employees should have relevant work experience, informative in the Internet products, proficient in the product design process (function analysis, user role analysis, prototyping, interface development, user testing, etc), with the excellent ability to express, write documentations and skills in using prototype design tools, including Axure, Mockplus, Justinmind or Balsamiq.
 The actual development capability is not necessarily required.

 Moreover, from the responsibility cycle, the project manager should be responsible for the completion of a project, and then seamlessly switch to another project.
 However, the product manager should grow with the product, along with countless items.

 4. Project Manager Vs. Product Manager - Relations

 The product managers and project managers in fact work in a very close relationship, and it's hard to set them apart from each other.
 For instance, the e product manager needs to collaborate with the project manager under the relevant progress to ensure the project can meet the final quality and quantity on time.